 \subsection{Simulation}

-For convenience, we provide a command line interface to the \TkName package.
-This is a front end program which can be called via: \emph{python -m proto\_md}.
+The command-line interface of \emph{ProtoMD} can be accessed via \emph{python -m proto\_md}.
 This front end program is intended for initial database generation and running the simulation.
 There is an extensive built in help system accessible via: \emph{python -m proto\_md --help}.
-Available options will likely change in the future, so it is best to consult the help system for the latest complete up to date information.
+Available options will likely change in the future, so it is best to consult the help system for the latest complete up-to-date information.

-This section will describe how a simulation is performed both from an implementation and user perspectives.
+This subsection will describe how a simulation is performed from both implementation and user perspectives.

-\subsubsection{Initial Database Creation}
+\subsubsection{Initial database creation}

 The first step in setting up a simulation is the creation of a database.
-We have provided command line program that front ends the config.create\_sim(...) function.
-This function (program) read a set of parameters such as simulation parameters, subsystem definition and atomic structure files.
-It can optionally generate a topology (using gmx2pdb) perform a series of validations and finally package everything up into a \TkName database file, from which a \TkName simulation can be run.
-Future options are likely to change, for complete documentation, please consult the help output of
+We have provided a command line program that front ends the config.create\_sim(...) function.
+This function (program) reads a set of parameters such as simulation parameters, subsystem definition and atomic structure files.
+It can optionally generate a topology (using pdb2gmx), perform a series of validations, and finally package everything up into a \emph{ProtoMD} database file, from which a \emph{ProtoMD} simulation can be run.